 All of the above make Portugal a very attractive destination to live, work, or study in.
 Needless to say, a potential investment in Portugal has more to offer than just the Golden Visa residence permit.

-In February 2020, the Portuguese Parliament approved the state budget for the year 2020.
-Within the approved law, there were important changes pertaining to the Golden Visa program.
+In February 2020, the Portuguese Parliament approved the state budget and allowed the government to change the rules for the Portugal Golden Visa program.

 - The minimum investment amounts in the Portugal Golden Visa investment routes to be raised